 The next piece in my Lent series i’m including more as a curiosity than as a work i deeply admire.
-James MacMillan‘s St John Passion was composed in 2007 & premièred in April the following year.
-MacMillan structures the work in 10 movements, grouped into two parts; the first (movements I to IV) documents Christ’s arrest & trial, the second (movements V to X) his Crucifixion & death.
-Two movements break from the unfolding narrative; VIII is a setting of the Reproaches & the final movement is an instrumental epilogue.
+James MacMillan‘s St John Passion was composed in 2007 and premièred in April the following year.
+MacMillan structures the work in 10 movements, grouped into two parts; the first (movements I to IV) documents Christ’s arrest and trial, the second (movements V to X) his Crucifixion and death.
+Two movements break from the unfolding narrative; VIII is a setting of the Reproaches and the final movement is an instrumental epilogue.

-Broadcast in September 2011, this is the Scottish première of the work, given by the BBC Singers & London Symphony Chorus with the BBC Scottish Symphony Orchestra, conducted by Donald Runnicles; the role of Christus is performed by baritone Mark Stone.
+This is the Scottish première of the work, given by the BBC Singers and London Symphony Chorus with the BBC Scottish Symphony Orchestra, conducted by Donald Runnicles; the role of Christus is performed by baritone Mark Stone.

 The audio has been removed as a commercial recording is now available.